BabyKumari07/FetchNews/README.md

 # Fetch News API

-This project is a simple news app that fetches the top 5 headlines from the News API and displays them.
-It leverages React.js for the frontend, Tailwind CSS for styling, and the News API for up-to-date news content.
+"This project is a simple news app that fetches the top 5 headlines from the News API and displays them.
+Clicking on the images redirects to the source of the news page.
+It leverages React.js for the frontend, Tailwind CSS for styling, and the News API for up-to-date news content."

 ## Prerequisites